jaimejim/lecture/src/coap.md

 In the response you can see a `Content-Format` field explaining the format of the content.
 This is a CoAP option that will be explained in the next section.

-## Linking in CoAP
+### Convenient Multicast

+Although the original lack of TCP, which now [is supported](https://tools.ietf.org/html/rfc8323) too there is an added benefit of using UDP; a CoAP client can use UDP multicast to broadcast a message to every machine on the local network.

+In some home automation cases, all devices will be under the same subnet, your thermostat, refrigerator, television, light switches, and other home appliances have cheap embedded processors that communicate over a local low-power network.
+This lets your appliances coordinate their behavior without direct input from you.
+When you turn the oven on, the climate control system can notice this event and turn down the heat in the kitchen.
+You can pull out your mobile phone, get a list of all the lights in your current room, and dim the lights through your phone, without having to go over to the light switch.

+Nevertheless Multicast must be used with care as it is easy to greate other network issues involving broadcast storms.

+## Revisiting web linking

 Web Linking in CoRE is defined by [RFC6690](https://tools.ietf.org/html/rfc6690) in a similar way as HTTP defines it in [RFC5988](https://tools.ietf.org/html/rfc5988) and URI's are defined in [RFC3986](https://tools.ietf.org/html/rfc3986).

 ### URIs

-We will also have to explain briefly what a URI is as it is probably very intuitive since it is part of our daily HTTP browsing.
+We will briefly have to explain what a URI is as it is probably very intuitive since it is part of our daily HTTP browsing.
 Everyone can recognize the following syntax of the URI scheme.

 ```md
    foo://example.com:8042/over/there?name=ferret#nose